 and it passes through a ListIndexer with an index of 2, then the feature emerges with these attributes:

-Note that the list itself was not changed, but the attributes at index 2 were converted from the list to become regular attributes.
+Note that the list itself was not changed, but the attributes at index 2 were demoted down from the list to become regular attributes.